Aliases for EIF4E Gene

 GeneCards Summary for EIF4E Gene

 EIF4E (Eukaryotic Translation Initiation Factor 4E) is a Protein Coding gene.
-Diseases associated with EIF4E include autism 19 and skin squamous cell carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
-GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.
+Diseases associated with EIF4E include Autism 19 and Pervasive Developmental Disorder.
+Among its related pathways are NFAT and Cardiac Hypertrophy and Translation Translation regulation by Alpha-1 adrenergic receptors.
+Gene Ontology (GO) annotations related to this gene include translation initiation factor activity.
 An important paralog of this gene is EIF4E1B.

 UniProtKB/Swiss-Prot for EIF4E Gene